 Did you think I wasn’t?
 That’s so sweet.

 There are five, yes, FIVE large bananas in this recipes, which means they are fabulously moist and bursting with banana flavor.
 In this recipe I also use bananas that are not just brown spotted but practically liquefied.
 Really, really ripe.
-These are bananas that are so ripe you wouldn’t want them to stay on the counter another day.
+As in you’re worried that one more day on the counter might be too many.

 While yours don't have to be quite this far gone, you want the banana flavor to be developed enough to be able to hold its own against the peanut butter.
 As long as they are passed the brown spotted stage, you should be golden.